Kimera (singer): Stardom and controversy

-Kimera, with her five-octave range and novel approach to operatic singing, has intrigued and fascinated many.
-Millions have embraced her unique opera-pop fusion embodied in various albums starting with The Lost Opera, which sold more than 10 million copies, followed by Opera Express and seven additional albums.

-Her music style was that of pop opera, similar to pop symphony yet with more techno and High N-R-G beats.
-Her debut album was released in 1985, titled, The Lost Opera.
+Kimera's music style is that of operatic pop.
+She has released nine albums to date, with her debut album, The Lost Opera, being the most successful.
+The Lost Opera, released in 1985, sold over 10 million copies.
 Her second album, Opera Express and same-titled single were released in 1986.
-Both singles were edited 'radio friendly' versions from the continuous medleys found on aforementioned parent albums.
-Her music career stage was in Europe, mostly in France and Spain, but she also enjoyed tremendous success in South Africa with her debut single, The Lost Opera, reaching number 1 on the South African Springbok Charts in June 1985, and charting for 19 weeks.
+'Radio friendly' versions of the singles from Kimera's first two albums were also released, which edited down the continuous medleys found on their parent albums.
+While Kimera was predominantly successful in Europe, primarily in France and Spain, her debut single, The Lost Opera, also reached number 1 on the South African Springbok Charts in June 1985, charting for 19 weeks.

 Called the blazing rebel of opera, Kimera blended two genres from opposite ends of the musical spectrum to create a new style of singing utilizing traditional operatic arias and a modern rhythmic pop beat.
-She called it "Popera", or "Opera Rock".
-While it was well received by the public, she endured a great amount of criticism from classical purists who believed she vulgarized opera, as a discussion if opera singers can sing pop and vice versa is ongoing.
-As one critic put it, "Mozart would turn over in his grave if he heard this."
-Criticism, however, did little to slow her down, since she was happy to popularize opera and make it more accessible to children and adults alike.
+Kimera referred to her music as "Popera", or "Opera Rock".
+While Kimera found popular success, some critics, arguing for classical purity, claimed that she vulgarized opera, although the debate as to if opera singers can sing pop and vice versa is ongoing.
+One critic stated, "Mozart would turn over in his grave if he heard this."
 Kimera responded to criticism by saying:

 "I do popera, which is dramatic and ravishing and I thought I should be like that too.
 Many people criticized me for 'destroying' classical music but now, I believe I actually bridged the gap between classic and pop music.
 The makeup represents my music and me and I think it is important to share my dreams, smile and music with fans."

-Kimera never lost her love for music, nor the love and gratitude for the millions of people who supported her during her career.
-After a long period of silence, she has come back to her fans with the new album, With Love, Caruso (2008) recorded in collaboration with Adam Lopez.
+Kimera returned to music after a 15-year hiatus with the release of With Love, Caruso (2008).
+The album was recorded in collaboration with pop musician Adam Lopez.